EEN421/EEN421.github.io/_posts/ARM based Devices Logging to Log Analytics Workspace.md

 <br/>

 # Call out and solve for pre-requisites
 Typically, the easiest way to send logs to Log Analytics workspace is to leverage the Microsoft OMS Agent.
-Microsoft supports Linux and has an OMS agent available _but doesn’t support popular ARM platforms like a Raspberry Pi build._ The existing OMS agent relies on **Ruby,** and **FluentD** to talk to the **Log Analytics Workspace**
+Microsoft supports Linux and has an OMS agent available _but doesn’t support popular ARM platforms like a Raspberry Pi build._ Our setup will rely on **Ruby** and **FluentD** to talk to the **Log Analytics Workspace**

 <br/>